anitera/CoDiCE/README.md

 ## Configuration

 ### Constraints Configuration
-`trustCE` allows users to specify constraints for the search.
+`CoDiCE` allows users to specify constraints for the search.
 You can define which features are immutable, have a monotonic relationship, or have causal or rule dependencies.
 Here's an example configuration located in `config/constraints_conf.json`:

 ```json
 {